Uses: Utility. Dark egg-laying sex-linked hybrid production.

 Weight: Cock: 3.6 Kg.
 Hen: 3.2Kg.

 Bantam Cock: 500 – 550g, Hen: 400 – 450g.

-Colours: Black, Dark Cuckoo, Golden Cuckoo, Silver Cuckoo (Standardised), Black Tailed Buff, Brown Red (Copper Black), Copper Blue, Silver Black (Birchen), White, Wheaten, and Columbien (Ermine) (non-standardised).
+Colours: Black, Dark Cuckoo, Golden Cuckoo, Silver Cuckoo (Standardised), Black-Tailed Buff, Brown Red (Copper Black), Copper Blue, Silver Black (Birchen), White, Wheaten, and Columbian (Ermine) (non-standardised).

 Useful to Know: Cuckoo Marans hens can be mated with an unbarred cock to produce sex-linked hybrid offspring.

 The Marans was developed during the 1920s near the town of Marans, North of La Rochelle in Poitou Charente, France.
 The original Marans had lightly feathered legs, something that can still be seen in French birds.
 Many strains of Copper Black Marans (non-standard in the UK) still have reasonable amounts of feathering on the legs and are often referred to as ‘French Copper Black Marans’ because of this.

 The British Poultry Standards lists feathered shanks as a serious defect.
 As with many utility type breeds around this time, there was great pressure to export the Marans before the type was properly fixed (which took longer due to the number of breeds that were used to create it).
 The original birds were producing many variations from the standard type but when it was brought to England in 1929, the type was fixed and by the mid 1930’s, the first Cuckoo Marans entered the British Poultry Standards.